Introduction to Hive Commands

 Here are a few of the features discussed below:

-- It is fast, scalable and reliable.
+- It is fast, scalable, and reliable.

 Sources images:- Google

-- Hive doesn’t support subqueries.
+- It doesn’t support subqueries.

 - Hive is not designed for OLTP, but it is used for it.